Baghch-e-Simsim: Content

 The show has girls' education as one of its primary focuses.
 The program also focus on building pan-Afghan unity and identity.
 In one segment characters visit the national museum and learn about Afghan music, instruments, and dances, while in other segments characters visit monuments or sites of national importance, such as the Gardens of Babur and the Kabul Zoo.
+The show avoids references to political conflict.

 Unlike some other co-productions, Baghch-e-Simsim does include some references to religion, such as a segment where a mother blesses her daughter or where a father brings his daughter to a mosque.
 The show also includes clips of ethnic and religious minorities, including Sikh and Hazara children.

 Reception and impact

 As of 2017, approximately 80% of Afghan families who have access to broadcast networks watch the program.